Prior to visiting Hamburg, I didn’t know a thing about it.

 This made the tour super fun and unique, even if I did have to get over the initial embarrassment of passersby giving us some very odd looks!

 For more information about Steffi Hempel’s Beatles Tour then just click here to visit her website.

-We then got to enter both the Recital Hall and the Grand Concert Hall and see them completely empty (well, aside from the workers setting up for that nights’ Anna Ternheim VS Kaiser Quartett concert!).
-The acoustics in the Grand Concert Hall are some of the best in the world, and even though there are over 2000 seats, you are never more than 30m away from the conductor.
-Another insane fact about the Grand Concert Hall is that every single one of its 10,000 gypsum fibre panels is INDIVIDUALLY SHAPED to ensure targeted sound distribution that reaches every nook and cranny of the hall.
+Even though there are over 2000 seats in the Grand Concert Hall, you are never more than 30 metres away from the conductor, and every single one of its 10,000 gypsum fibre panels is INDIVIDUALLY SHAPED to ensure targeted sound distribution that reaches every nook and cranny of the hall.

-Next was into the body of the machine, so to speak, seeing the real inner workings of the building (it isn’t so glamorous!), before getting the chance to see an exclusive VIP lounge, and even go up onto the roof of the Elbphilharmonie!
+Next, you’ll descend into the body of the machine, seeing the inner workings of the building (it isn’t so glamorous!), before finishing the tour on the roof of the Elbphilharmonie.

 Freiheit & Roosen

-Freiheit & Roosen is at once a neighbourhood hangout for local people and a record store that promotes the most niche and forward thinking music, and is worth going to just to see the weird and wonderful items for sale aside from the records!
+Freiheit & Roosen is both a neighbourhood hangout for local people and a record store that promotes the most niche and forward thinking music out there.

 Freiheit & Roosen can be found at Kleine Freiheit, 80; 22767.

 At its prime Zardoz Records had three record stores in Hamburg, as well as its own distribution company and vinyl import company.